-- 1. Ensure cables are connected correctly, particularly the ST sensor umbilical. - 2.
-Connect the PSU D-tap to the D-tap cable to power the StarTracker Max. - 3.
+- Remove the clear lens protection cap from the ST sensor ensuring the LED emitter ring is pointing away from your eyes when powering up. - 2.
+Ensure cables are connected correctly, particularly the ST sensor umbilical. - 3.
+Connect the power at the bottom right corner of the StarTracker.
+Make sure to plug the cable into the right socket.
+If you plug power into Digi Lens socket it is possible to damage the unit. - 4.
+Connect IEC to mains only after plugging in power cable. - 5.
 Push the power button if the unit fails to boot.
-It can take 30-60 seconds for the software to load.
+It can take 30 seconds for the software to load.
 Messages will display and disappear.
-If error messages remain after sixty seconds, please record these messages and check the trouble shooting guide of this manual. - 4.
+If error messages remain after sixty seconds, please record these messages and check the trouble shooting guide of this manual. - 6.
 When using external lens encoders operate zoom and focus from one end stop to the other following start-up.
 Do zoom and focus separately.
-This process will calibrate lens encoder range end stops, repeating after each power cycle. - 5.
-Menus are, by default, locked to prevent accidental clicks.
+This process will calibrate lens encoder range end stops, repeating after each power cycle. - Menus are, by default, locked to prevent accidental clicks.
 To unlock right click within the button.
 To protect again, simply, right click and the padlock symbol will show.
-Some submenus and buttons have locks too. - 6.
-Tooltips are displayed while hovering, look out for messages at the screen bottom. - In order to access an advanced feature, select the Advanced Mode in Main menu. - 8.
+Some submenus and buttons have locks too. - 8.
+Tooltips are displayed while hovering, look out for messages at the screen bottom. - 9.
+In order to access an advanced feature, select the Advanced Mode in Main menu. - 10.
 To hide the menu, to clear screen, click a non-menu area of the screen or press ESC.